 A NAS community storage is used for unstructured statistics storage with NAS cost optimization.
 This will be surveillance motion pictures, files, backups, snapshots, emails, etc.

 The network-attached garage is very available for hpc (high-performance computing) necessities.
-NAS home equipment may be effectively used for necessities like video records enhancement and retention in broadcasting environments, video statistics storage for law enforcement organizations, document maintenance and facts analytics for the finance industry, comfortable and price-effective storage for the healthcare industry, etc.
+NAS devices can effectively meet requirements such as enhancing and retaining video records in broadcasting environments, storing video data for law enforcement agencies, maintaining records and conducting data analytics in the finance industry, and providing secure, cost-effective storage for the healthcare sector, among others.

 Evaluating Total Cost of Ownership (TCO) for NAS Systems